knightedcodemonkey/duel/README.md

 When `--mode` is enabled, `duel` copies sources and runs [`@knighted/module`](https://github.com/knightedcodemonkey/module) **before** `tsc`, so TypeScript sees already-mitigated sources.
 That pre-`tsc` step is globals-only for `--mode globals` and full lowering for `--mode full`.

+### Dual package hazards

+Mixed `import`/`require` of the same dual package (especially when conditional exports differ) can create two module instances. `duel` exposes the detector from `@knighted/module`:

+- `--detect-dual-package-hazard [off|warn|error]` (default `warn`): emit diagnostics; `error` exits non-zero.
+- `--dual-package-hazard-scope [file|project]` (default `file`): per-file checks or a project-wide pre-pass that aggregates package usage across all compiled sources before building.

+Project scope is helpful in monorepos or hoisted installs where hazards surface only when looking across files.

 ## Options

 The available options are limited, because you should define most of them inside your project's `tsconfig.json` file.